 Recent high-throughput studies have underscored the utility of large-scale binding affinity measurements for the quantitative understanding of miRNA biology, and secondarily have begun to characterize the miRNA-specific differences in targeting preferences (Becker et al., 2019; McGeary et al., 2019).
 In particular, RNA bind-n-seq (RBNS) was used to generate ~1.5 million relative KD values spanning six different AGO–miRNA complexes, thereby enabling the construction of a biochemical model of miRNA mediated repression that outperformed all prior predictive models or CLIP-based estimates (McGeary et al., 2019).
-When considering how little is known is success, we wanted to apply AGO-RBNS for the purposes of building a systematic binding profile ofabout the features of 3′ pairing that contribute to binding affinity for individual , and to compare the binding profiles generated for different reveals the binding affinities between a miRNA–AGO complex and its target sites without a priori knowledge of what these sites might be.
-As originally implemented, as previously implemented, AGO-RBNS does not provide information on sites with more than ~5 supplementary/compensatory pairs because such sites, which involve >12 nt of total pairing, are too rare in the initial random-sequence library to allow accurate calculation of enrichment values.
-Here, we generate RNA libraries more suitable for characterizing 3′-compensatory sites and use these libraries to systematically interrogate the contribution of the miRNA 3′ region to binding affinity three natural and four synthetic miRNA sequences.
+Given this success, we wanted to apply AGO-RBNS for the purposes of building a systematic binding profile of the features of 3′ pairing that contribute to binding affinity for individual miRNA sequence, and to compare the binding profiles generated for different miRNAs to identify any consistent features of this pairing.
+As originally implemented, AGO-RBNS does not provide information on sites with more than ~5 supplementary/compensatory pairs because such sites, which involve >12 nt of total pairing, are too rare in input random library sequencing for accurate calculation of KD values.
+Here, we construct RNA libraries suitable for characterizing 3′-compensatory sites and use these libraries to systematically interrogate the contribution of the miRNA 3′ region to binding affinity for three natural and four synthetic miRNA sequences.
+We construct a model that reproduces the full binding profile of each miRNA as a function of the 3′-pairing length, 3′-pairing position, offset, and seed pairing state of each miRNA.
+These data and corresponding modeling framework allow for interpretation of the differences in pairing between different miRNA 3′ ends, providing a requisite first step in understanding the relationship between the miRNA sequence, the target sequence, and the downstream regulation of both.

 Results

-Binding-affinity profile for let-7a 3′-compensatory sites
+Binding-affinity profile for 3′-compensatory sites of let-7a

-As previously implemented, AGO-RBNS begins with the incubation of purified miRNA–AGO complex with an RNA library that contains a central region of 37 random-sequence nucleotides flanked by primer-binding sites (Fig 2A, top).
-Five binding reactions are performed, each with a constant library concentration and a different miRNA-AGO concentration.
-After reaching binding equilibrium, each reaction is filtered through a nitrocellulose membrane, which captures AGO and any associated RNA molecules.
+AGO-RBNS is performed by preparing a series of equilibrium binding reactions, with each containing an RNA library at a concentration of 100 nM and a purified AGO–miRNA complex at one of several concentrations spanning a 100-fold range.
+The RNA library consists of a central region of variable sequence flanked by constant sequences on either side that enable preparation of RNA-seq libraries.
+Upon reaching binding equilibrium, each reaction is applied to a nitrocellulose filter membrane under vacuum to retain the RNA library molecules bound to the AGO–miRNA complex.
 The bound library molecules are isolated and subjected to high-throughput sequencing, along with the input RNA library.
-Abundances of k-mers in the bound sequences are compared to their abundances in the input library to determine their enrichments (Fig 2B).
-For any k-mers of interest that are ≤12 nt, relative KD values can be fit to the observed enrichment profiles across protein concentrations using a biochemical model of the binding equilibrium between the library sequences and the miRNA–AGO complex.
-This fitting can simultaneously determine KD,Rel values for tens of thousands of k-mers, allowing many of the enriched sites of a miRNA to be simultaneously evaluated in the context of many different flanking nucleotide possibilities (McGeary et al., 2018).
+This allows for the enrichment in fractional abundance of k-mers of various lengths in the bound libraries to be compared to that of the input library.
+Furthermore, relative KD values can be estimated for k-mers of interest by fitting a biochemical model of the equilibrium binding equilibrium between its observed abundance profile constructed from multiple samples spanning a range of AGO–miRNA concentrations, using a biochemical model of the k-mers within library sequences and the AGO–miRNA complex.
+This procedure simultaneously determines relative KD values for tens of thousands of k-mers, which allows the binding affinity of the same 5–8 nt site of a particular miRNA to be evaluated in the context of many longer k-mers, thereby report on the effects of different flanking nucleotide possibilities (McGeary et al., 2018).